ExMember/exmember.github.io/_posts/2022-04-04-the-value-of-bitcoin.md

 represent a commodity with utility.
 And it does not have any a fundamental underlying source of demand like fiat money.
 Bitcoin has no value.

-This is notwithstanding the amazing features of public block chain technologies.
-Fast and cheap transfers, facilitated without trusted intermediaries, is not enough to make the thing being transferred valuable.
+This is notwithstanding the amazing features of public blockchain technologies.
+Fast and cheap transfers, facilitated without trusted intermediaries, is worthless if the thing being transferred is worthless.

 ## Value versus price